lammps/lammps/doc/src/dump_image.rst

 The *bdiam* keyword can be used with the dump image command, with its *bond* keyword, when its *diam* setting is *type*, to set the diameter that bonds of each type will be drawn in the image.
-The specified *type* should be an integer from 1 to Nbondtypes.
-As with the *bcolor* keyword, a wildcard asterisk can be used as part of the *type* argument to specify a range of bond types.
+The specified *type* should be a type label or integer from 1 to Nbondtypes.
+As with the *bcolor* keyword, a wildcard asterisk can be used as part of the *type* argument to specify a range of numeric bond types.
 The specified *diam* is the size in whatever distance :doc:`units <units>` you are using (e.g., Angstroms).

 ----------